gabejoseph/nasa-dashboard/README.md

 # NASA Dashboard

 Welcome to the NASA Dashboard project!
-This application is designed to display a list of the closest Near Earth Objects (NEOs) to Earth for any given date using data from the NASA API.
+This application displays a list of the closest Near Earth Objects (NEOs) to Earth for any given date using data from the NASA API.

+---

 ## Project Structure